SanicTK2/iidxguide/docs/i_timing.md

 That is just one opinion - you should find a white number that you are comfortable with.

 There are valid reasons for very high white numbers -- one of them being playing on a display with severe ghosting problems, which can be remedied by a high WN.
 In that case... sorry, not much you can do there.

+## Warning

+When you are practicing for timing, or when you are calibrating your options, don't fall into the trap of playing extremely easy charts.

+When you play a chart that is significantly below your skill level, you are not using the same parts of the brain that you would be using for charts around your skill level.
+For example, on a ☆3 chart, you might try to follow each individual note from top to bottom and press the button when it exactly hits the judgement line - but that isn't how you would normally play, so it is pointless.

+Therefore, for timing practice & calibration, you should try to play songs at - or slightly below - your typical skill range.